Trying to train or compete with a hangover can affect your performance.

 Alcohol also masks pain.
 This may lead you to delay getting treatment.
 Getting treatment quickly can make all the difference in a speedy recovery.

 The usual treatments for muscle injury can be cancelled out due to the effects of alcohol.

-If you can’t feel the pain of a muscle injury you are less likely to take care of it.
+If you cannot feel the pain of a muscle injury you are less likely to take care of it.
 This will slow your recovery time or even cause further damage.

 Avoid alcohol if you have an injury.
 It will complicate your recovery.

 Body heat loss

 Alcohol is a vasodilator.
 This means it causes the blood vessels near the surface of the skin to expand.
 This results in heat loss and lowers your body temperature.